 The Pipe Shop

 Built in the 1940’s, the Pipe Shop is 9,000 square feet in size and holds up to 360 people.
-It’s used for special events including artisan markets and private receptions.
+Special events take place in the building including artisan markets and private receptions.

 Festivals & Events